Lemoncode/fonk-is-uppercase-validator/README.md

 }
 ```

-We can add a isUppercase validation to the myFormValues
+We can add an isUppercase validation to the myFormValues

 ```javascript
 import { isUppercase } from '@lemoncode/fonk-is-uppercase-validator';